-- Switch implants that are under the muscle to over the muscle.
+Switch breast implants that are under the muscle to over the muscle.
 By doing this, the attachments between the muscle and the skin are divided and this line should fade.

 Be sure to talk to your (or another Board Certified plastic surgeon) if this is affecting you to find out the best solution for you.

 If you decide to go back in to surgery to fix a Double Bubble remember that you will have to wait at least 4-6 months after your original breast surgery to seek a repair.